 , market development manager with 3M Connected Roads, Transportation Safety Division.
 Abhay Rai

-, vice president of product marketing with Visteon Corporation, and Ana Dalsnes Storsaeter
+, vice president of product marketing with Visteon Corporation, and Ane Dalsnes Storsaeter

 , senior engineer and project leader with the Norwegian Public Roads Administration.

 We are talking infrastructure and future autonomous vehicles.
 What do we need now?
 What will we need in 20 years?
 How do we create standards?
 And, who is missing from the connected infrastructure conversation?
 I'm your host Claire Charlton.

 So here we are, we're in the Earth Room at the Michigan Science Center, and we're at a conference called AutoSens, which is an annual conference here in Detroit, but also in Europe and Asia--soon to be Asia.
 And it focuses on all things related to sensors for ADAS, connected vehicles, autonomous vehicles, so that can be radar, it can be Lidar, it can be cameras, it can be other fun things.

 I have some fantastic guests here today, and we're just going to go around the table and introduce ourselves, and then we're going to talk about some cool infrastructure things.
 Which I think are really important.
 So Shawn, why don't you go ahead and introduce yourself?

 Sure, yeah my name is Shawn Brovold, I kind of have a pretty unique background in that I worked in the automotive industry for quite a while.
 But I also have a background in civil engineering, and so I've also worked in the transportation industry on the civil engineering side.
 So it's kind of a unique position that allows me to look at how to approach some of the solutions to overcome and to benefit automated and assisted vehicle technologies both from the infrastructure side, as well as the automotive side.